 ‘No unauthorised interception’, says Centre on Pegasus hack targeting Indian journalists, ministers

-Forensic tests show some of those named on a leaked database had their phones hacked that NSO Group says it only sells to ‘vetted governments’.
+Forensic tests show some of those named on a leaked database had their phones hacked by the spyware that NSO Group says it only sells to ‘vetted governments’.

-The Centre said on Sunday that there was “no unauthorised interception” by the Union government agencies amid reports that phones numbers of Indian ministers, opposition politicians, journalists, activists and others were found on a leaked database of targets for reportedly hacking them using Pegasus software, reported NDTV.
+The Centre said on Sunday that there was “no unauthorised interception” by the Union government agencies amid reports that phones numbers of Indian ministers, Opposition politicians, journalists, activists and others were found on a leaked database of targets for reportedly hacking them using Pegasus software, reported NDTV.

 “The allegations regarding government surveillance on specific people have no concrete basis or truth associated with it whatsoever,” the Centre said in a statement.